|

 Nghe-Tinh Revolt--1930-1931--A

-peasant revolt with backing and support from the underground
+peasant revolt with backing and support from the

-Vietnamese Communist Party.
-French forces suppressed the
+underground Vietnamese Communist Party.
+French forces

-soldiers in a socialist or revolutionary form of government)
+peasants, workers or soldiers in a socialist or

-which formed in local villages.
-Many of these
+revolutionary form of government) which formed in local

-by the colonial government.
-(External
+at least 80 were executed by the colonial government.

 link on this war.)